rshetty26/cmpsc132lab3/README.md

 In this board, there are multiple ways to get to the end.
 Starting always at 0 , our cost so far is 0 .
 We could then jump to 5 , then jump to 25 , then jump to 17 , then move to 4 and finally jump to 3 for a total cost of 54 .
 However, if we jump to 5 , move to 23 , jump to 13 , jump to 4 and finally jump to 3 we get a lower cost of 48 .
 The play_jump function implements this game assuming the board is at most size 15.

-The neightbor function takes a positive integer n and a default argument prev and returns the number of digits in n that have the same digit to its left or to its right.
+The neighbor function takes a positive integer n and a default argument prev and returns the number of digits in n that have the same digit to its left or to its right.